Victorcavendish/scripts_python/README.md

 # scripts_python
-Repository to scripts that runs on python
+Repository to scripts that runs on python, all the explication of how it works its on the first line comment inside each script.

 Packages that are importants to install before running the scripts:
 - pip install pandas openpyxl